exasol/sphinx-github-pages-generator/main/_sources/developer_guide/developer_guide.rst.txt

 .. code:: bash

-    poetry run poe build-html-doc # Builds the documentation poetry run poe open-html-doc # Opens the currently build documentation in the browser poetry run poe build-and-open-html-doc # Builds and opens the documentation
+    nox build-docs # Builds the documentation

-All three build commands generate the documentation into /doc/.build-docu which is excluded in gitignore.
+    nox open-docs # Builds and opens the documentation

 #####
 Tests